BU-EC500-SP15/mbta-busses/MBTA_Bus_Project_Outline.md

   - Headway between buses
   - Average speed of key bus routes
   - Rate of passenger entries
 - Visualization of the data.
-Must be clear and concise.
+Must be clear and concise so as to be accessible to MBTA employees.
 It may also be interactive (if time permits).

 ### Solution concept: